- Health & Human Services

-UPDATED!
-Clallam County Onsite Septic System Inspection Status Map available online with links to the Online Permit System.
+A static version of the Clallam County Onsite Septic System Inspection Status Map last updated January 1, 2023 is available online with links to the Online Permit System.

-Follow the interactive OSS Status Map use instructions to locate and identify the parcel of interest to see the last inspection date and the required inspection frequency based on septic system type to determine when the next inspection is due.
+Follow the interactive OSS Status Map use instructions to locate and identify the parcel of interest to see when the next inspection is due and the required inspection frequency based on septic system type.

 Find Septic System Inspection Records